How to Apply for a place at Maids Moreton C.E. School

 Children are admitted to the school in September at the start of the academic year in which they celebrate their 5th birthday.
 Children must attend full time in the term after which they become 5.
 The school operates a very flexible policy and will decide whether full time or part time is most appropriate for younger pupils.

-Prior to admission the children are invited to two “taster” sessions to become familiar with the teachers and other children who will be starting school at the same time.
-Parents will be invited to an “information gathering evening”.
+Prior to admission the children are invited to two “taster” sessions to become familiar with the teachers, the setting and other children who will be starting school at the same time.
+The school has very close links with the local on-site Pre-School as well as a number of other local providers.
+The Reception class teachers visit each new child in their pre-school or nursery settings prior to school admission.
+Parents are also invited to a starting school information evening.
 These events are intended to make the transfer from home to school as smooth and comfortable as possible.
-The school has very close links with the local on-site pre-school as well as a number of other local providers.